-To bring our students in direct contact with local companies and corporations, two large JOB FAIRS are held each year, on in the fall and the other in spring.
+To bring our students in direct contact with local companies and corporations, two large JOB FAIRS are held each year, one in the fall and the other in the spring.
 Students are able to speak with representatives about current job openings.
-For those students specifically seeking part-time positions, a Mini Part-time job fair is also held in the fall.
+Career Services also sponsors a Mini Part-Time Job Fair in the fall that caters to both on-campus student worker and/or work-study jobs and off-campus part-time jobs.
+Students are encouraged to attend.